coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 <img src="/public/img/ifttt.jpg"/>

 <div class="message">
   Hi!
 In this post I'll try to explain why I think IFTTT is ahead of the game.
+Disclaimer: I'm not related with (or paid by) IFTTT in any way.
 </div>

 ## First a bit of history